 The course is very interactive with some introductory topics from the Professor and a few assignments in which students present papers and discuss conclusions.

-In particular, students prepare two assignments for analysis and discussion on topics of recent research and standards, and another one more on research.
+In particular, students prepare one assignment for analysis and discussion on specific advanced topics or standards, and another one more on research.

-In the first two assignments, students present the results of their analysis and lead a discussion on this with rest of students.
+In the first assignment, students present the results of their analysis and lead a discussion on this with rest of students.

-Test on the topics developed by the Professor (T).
+Tests on the topics developed by the Professor (T1 and T2).

-2 assignments on analysis and discussion (A) and 1 assignment on research (R).
+An assignment on analysis and discussion (A) and an assignment on research (R).

-(A) Analysis & Discussion of a document.
+(A) Analysis & Discussion of a document or topic.
 Students provide documentation + short presentation and lead class discussion.
-Students not presenting should make questions showing their understanding of the topics.
+Students not presenting should make questions showing their understanding of the topic.